mozilla/extension-workshop/documentation/develop/temporary-installation-in-firefox.md

 ## Using the command line

-If you are already using the command line for development, check out the [web-ext](/documentation/develop/getting-started-with-web-ext) tool.
-It automates the temporary installation step and automatically reloads your extension when its source code changes.
+If you use the command line for development, check out [web-ext](/documentation/develop/getting-started-with-web-ext).
+It automates the temporary installation and automatically reloads your extension when its source code changes.

 {% endcapture %}
 {% include modules/one-column.html